BertilBraun/Google-Calendar-Analysis/README.md

 - Python 3.6+
 - Install the required packages with `pip install -r requirements.txt`
 - Create a Google Cloud Platform project and enable the Google Calendar API
-- Create and download the JSON credentials file
+- Create and download the JSON credentials file from [here](https://console.cloud.google.com/apis/credentials)

 ## Usage